The Prizefighter and the Lady: Reception

 On March 16, 1934, The Prizefighter and the Lady premiered at the Capitol Theater in Berlin.
 However, when permission was sought to show a German-dubbed version, Nazi Minister of Propaganda Joseph Goebbels had the film banned in Germany because, as one of his underlings stated, "the chief character is a Jewish boxer" (Baer's grandfather was Jewish).
 Baer contended, however, that "They didn't ban the picture because I have Jewish blood.
 They banned it because I knocked out Max Schmeling" on June 8, 1933.

 The film grossed a total (domestic and foreign) of $933,000: $432,000 from the US and Canada and $501,000 elsewhere resulting in a loss of $105,000.

 Boxing

 Carnera was the world heavyweight boxing champion at the time of the film's release.
-Baer defeated Carnera in their real-life June 14, 1934, fight, knocking him down a record 11 times.
-He was supposedly able to do this after watching Carnera's fighting style during the movie's filming.
+The script originally had Baer's character knocking out Carnera's character.
+Unhappy with that ending, Carnera's handlers negotiated a script change and an extra $25,000 to change the fight to a draw.
+Baer then defeated Carnera in their real-life June 14, 1934, fight, knocking him down a record 11 times.
+The two sparred together during filming (reportedly over a dozen rounds), and this extra familiarity with Carnera may have helped give Baer extra time to figure out Carnera's fighting style.